ek-osnb/e25-tek2/05-cloud/exercises/03-docker-setup.md

 ```bash
 ip addr show eth1
 ```
 Typically, the private IP will be in the `10.110.x.x` range.
-Assume it is `10.110.0.3` (replace with your actual private IP of `vm2`).

 On `vm2`, create a new `compose.yml` file with the following content: